backgroundbanner

 This Is Us

 Growing up from a two person practice session into a major a martial arts school, LCTKD is much more than that today.
-LCTKD now teaches 8 traditional arts with a “martial” root, but this includes what are these days non-fighting arts, such as gentle Tai Chi and Zen infused sword arts.
+LCTKD now teaches 8 traditional arts with a “martial” root, but this includes what are these days non-fighting arts, such as gentle Tai Chi and Zen infused sword arts, and the study of East Asian philosophies.
 LCTKD’s students are from 4 to 94, with a wide range of aims and interests.

 So how did this unique organisation happen?
 Neil R. Hall, our Chief Instructor, explains how LCTKD came about, how it has evolved over the years, and what it is now.